Support this site NYFalls.com relies on donations to pay the bills and add more content. support us with Patreon or Donate with Paypal.

 Colonel Elijah Phillips arrived in Manlius in 1792 and leased the property at Edwards Falls, building the first sawmill in the area shortly after.
 In 1796 Butler & Phillips opened a gristmill as well.

-Edwards Falls was named for Samuel Lynson Edwards, Esq, a graduate of Yale College, who came to study law in Manlius and worked as a lawyer, Town Clerk, served on the New York State Assembly (1823-1824), Manlius town Supervisor (1826-1827), then was First Judge of the Onondaga Country Court (1831-1833), a finally a New York State Senator in the 7th District (1833-1840).
+Edwards Falls was named for Samuel Lynson Edwards, Esq, a graduate of Yale College, who came to study law in Manlius and worked as a lawyer, Town Clerk, served on the New York State Assembly (1823-1824), Manlius town Supervisor (1826-1827), then was First Judge of the Onondaga Country Court (1831-1833), and finally a New York State Senator in the 7th District (1833-1840).
 He was born February 14, 1789 in Fairfield, Fairfield County, Connecticut and died April 7, 1877 in Manlius, Onondaga County, New York.

 An amusement park, Suburban Park, was opened in 1898 by the Syracuse and Suburban Railroad Company.
 It was along the gorge to the north and offered a view of the falls.
 It closed in 1973.